 Mother: Maye (Haldeman) Musk, nutritionist and model

-, divorced for the first time); Justine (Wilson) Musk (2000-2008, divorced)
+Marriages: Talulah Riley (2013-2016, divorced for the second time), (2010-2012, divorced for the first time); Justine Wilson (2000-2008, divorced)

 Education: Attended Queen’s University in Kingston, Ontario, Canada, 1990-1992; University of Pennsylvania, B.S. in economics and B.A. in physics, 1995; briefly attended Stanford University in 1995

 CEO and lead designer of Space Exploration Technologies Corporation (SpaceX), a commercial space exploration company.

 CEO and product architect of electric automaker Tesla Motors.

 Chairman of Musk Foundation, an organization supporting research on renewable energy, human space exploration and pediatrics.